Rishi-Jain2602/AskSmart/README.md

      ```

 4. **Deploying to Render**:
-   - The project is deployed to [Render](https://asksmart.onrender.com).
+   - This project backend is deployed to [Render](https://asksmart.onrender.com) and frontend is deployed to [Vercel](https://vercel.com/)
    - You can automate deployment with a `render.yaml` file to define the environment settings for Render, or follow manual deployment steps:
      - Create a new web service on Render.
      - Set up the build command to install dependencies and run the FastAPI server.
      - Set environment variables required for Weaviate and OpenAI integration.
      - Deploy and obtain the live URL of your application.

 ****

 ## Note
-1. Make sure you have Python 3.x installed
+1. Make sure you have Python 3.x and npm 10.x installed
-2. It is recommended to use a virtual environment to avoid conflict with other projects.
+2. It is recommended to use a virtual environment for backend to avoid conflict with other projects.
 3. If you encounter any issue during installation or usage please contact rishijainai262003@gmail.com or rj1016743@gmail.com